What is sugar?

 You may have heard that diet drinks can "make you gain weight" but when you look closely at this idea, it just doesn't hold up.
 While some studies have shown an association between consumption of diet beverages and overweight, none has shown a cause and effect relationship.
 The authors of these studies, and other experts in the field, are quick to point out that an association does not mean that diet drinks cause weight gain.
 It simply means that people who are overweight are more likely to consume diet beverages.

-Do diet drinks make you like sweets more?
+Do diet drinks make me like sweets more?

 People do not learn to like sweets by consuming diet drinks or low calorie sweeteners.
 Humans are born liking sweet tastes.
 Studies show that even newborn infants love sweet tastes.
 This preference for sweets is a hardwired survival trait to ensure that our bodies receive the glucose needed to fuel our brain cells.